 Committee members or administrators who have coauthored substantial publications or grants with a candidate, or have significant financial, personal, or other substantial interests with the candidate or their work, must recuse themselves to avoid raising concerns about their impartiality.
-Rather than serving on review committees or as an administrative reviewer, collaborators should provide a separate letter that describes the independent contributions of the candidate.
-Collaborator letters are placed in section 10A.

 Any questions regarding whether committee members, heads or deans are independent reviewers or collaborators should be discussed with the Vice Provost for Faculty Affairs before the committee meets.
 Questions on these procedures should be directed to facultyaffairs@arizona.edu.